SeeedDocument/Seeed-WiKi/docs/Grove-Dust_Sensor.md

 |GND	| Pin 1|Black wire|
 |D8| Pin 4|	Yellow wire|

+Grove cable is included in Grove Dust Sensor package.
+We also can use Dupont Line to connect Base Shield as below picture.
 ![](https://github.com/SeeedDocument/Grove_Dust_Sensor/raw/master/image/connection.jpg)

 Also, you can connect Grove - Dust sensor to Arduino UNO without Base Shield.